Cash Reserve Ratio (CRR) - Full Form, Defination & Advantages

 Conversely, lowering the CRR injects liquidity during periods of low inflation, promoting increased bank lending capabilities.
 This move allows banks to approve more loans at lower interest rates, boosting the overall money supply in the economy.
 As a result, this policy decision stimulates economic expansion, encourages investments and fuels growth.

-Difference between Cash Reserve Ratio & Statutory Liquidity Ratio
+Difference Between Cash Reserve Ratio & Statutory Liquidity Ratio

 Parameter